-Summary: Winter is Here.
+Winter is Here.
 We all have been there, going through a rough situation on how to remove mould stains on our favourite clothes, especially during the rainy or winter season.
-This article will help you understand some easy tips and tricks that you can try at home to remove mould stains on fabric or clothes.
+This article will help you understand some easy tips and tricks that you can try at home on how to remove mould stains from clothes and fabric.

 Every surface is home to the fungus known as mould.
 Both indoors and outdoors, spores are common, and they flourish in damp environments.
 It not only can have negative effects on one’s health, but it also smells strongly and unpleasantly.
 Did you overlook putting your laundry in the washer?
 Have you ever stored a folded damp T-shirt in your closet or placed a wet towel in a closed bag?
 Mould spreads at the first chance it gets, so there are a few ways to keep a check, in order to get rid of the smell and the developing organism.
 Thankfully, there are a number of artificial and natural remedies.
 You can wash your garments by hand, in a washer, or by having them dry-cleaned.
 We’ll provide you with some advice on how to remove mould from clothing for both options.